ioanna000/Thesis-2024/README.md

 - Sensitive data (MAC addresses, device models, geolocation) can be harvested
 - Routers can be attacked through DNS rebinding and other techniques

-LocalVPN addresses this gap by providing Android users with visibility and control over local network access.
+The application addresses this gap by providing Android users with visibility and control over local network access.

 ## Features